 While Rob and I are huge Star Wars fans and don’t mind listening to the soundtrack over and over, you may not.
 I do have a few things you can use that have also helped to calm our son.

 Consider getting Amazon Music Unlimited so that you can try movie soundtracks or instrumental music.
 They currently have a free trial so you can try it out and find out if it works for you.

 If music doesn’t work, you can try white noise like a vacuum cleaner or a white noise machine.
 Try any type of calm music.
 Some of the 90’s slow rock or soft pop could work.
 Try R&B, or funk, or blues.
 Don’t give up eventually you will find something that distracts your child from their meltdown.

 Your toddler is extremely egocentric.
 They don’t understand that other things need to be done or they have to wait.
 Your toddler still has to learn patience, or understand why they can’t have or do something.

 Once the toddler meltdown is over and your child is calm you will want to reward your child.
 Reward the good behavior ignore the bad.
 So after you are sure the meltdown is over you will cuddle, give treats, color, any activity your kid really likes to do with you.
 By rewarding the calm behavior your kid will begin to understand that calm behavior gets more attention.

 In order to teach our children the concepts of patience or danger we have to play a game of protect, ignore, and reward.
 Protect from danger, ignore the bad behavior, and reward the good.

-Check out my post Best Toys For Toddlers for the best silent toys a parent could have in their arsenal of toys.
+Check out my post Best Toys For Toddlers for the best silent toys a parent can have in their arsenal.

 Let me know if the art of distraction works to calm your child’s meltdowns.
 What methods do you use to distract your child?
 Follow me on Pinterest and pin this to your parenting boards.
 Share it with friends or family who struggle with toddler tantrums.